Board of Directors

 Joy Turner

-and passed away when she was just ten years old.
+Chairman | Attorney Oklahoma Disability Law Center Joy is the youngest of three children.
+Her older sister was born with developmental disabilities and passed away when she was just ten years old.
 This impacted Joy’s life and instilled in her a heart for individuals with disabilities at an early age.
 That heart for individuals with disabilities carried over into her professional life as a lawyer many years later.
 Joy’s father was an avid horse lover and ingrained in her a love of horses at a very young age.
 She and her father bred and raised a foal together when she was in her early teen years.
 Joy understands first hand the therapeutic impact horses can have on a person.
 God and her family, along with the horse she and her father raised, helped her cope when her father passed unexpectedly when she was thirteen.
 Joy is a lawyer and currently serves as the Director of Investigation and Monitoring at the Oklahoma Disability Law Center (ODLC).
 ODLC is Oklahoma’s federally funded Protection and Advocacy System (P&A) for individuals with disabilities.
-Since October 2000, Joy has represented both adults and children with disabilities before State, Federal, and Administrative Agencies and Courts.
-Through her zealous advocacy, Joy has successfully handled disability discrimination cases, Special Education cases and has obtained necessary medical devices and services from the Oklahoma Health Care Authority (OHCA).
-God intertwined Joy’s love of horses and heart for serving individuals with disabilities when she and her husband, Dale, began volunteering with Savannah Station in January, 2022.
-Joy and her husband live in Oklahoma City, Oklahoma. |
+Since October 2000, Joy has